TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 1/Acts 1.7.md

 ---

-And he said unto them, It is not for you to know times or seasons, which the Father hath set within His own authority.
+He said to them, "It isn't for you to know times or seasons which the Father has set within his own authority.